zelanko/sql-docs.es-es/docs/relational-databases/system-dynamic-management-views/sys-dm-resource-governor-workload-groups-history-ex-azure-sql-database.md

 ## <a name="permissions"></a>Permisos

-Esta vista necesita el permiso VIEW DATABASE STATE.
+Esta vista requiere el permiso VIEW SERVER STATE.

 ## <a name="remarks"></a>Comentarios